NWCG NFES Catalog - Part 1: Fire Supplies and Equipment, PMS 449-1

 Cache items considered to have a useful life expectancy greater than one incident.
 These items are not specifically cache identified, tagged or engraved.
 A high percentage of returns for these items is expected.

 These items are normally expected to be consumed during an incident.

 - Consumable items returned in serviceable condition will be credited to the incident

 - Examples of consumable items are: batteries, plastic canteens, cubitainers, forms, MREs, fusees, hot food containers, petroleum products, and medical supplies.

-Emergency orders for incidents must be submitted via Resource Ordering and Status System (ROSS) as defined within the National Mobilization Guide.
+Emergency orders for incidents must be submitted via the Incident Resource Ordering Capability program (IROC) as defined within the National Mobilization Guide.
 For more specific regional NISC supply ordering policy and procedures, please reference the geographic area’s mobilization guide.

 - Type 1 and Type 2 incidents may be able to order directly from the servicing NISC.
 Incident Management Team (IMT) to NISC supply orders must use supply request numbers (S#) between S-100,000 and S-199,999.
-This block of numbers doesn't originate in ROSS – dispatchers can’t see them in ROSS, and they are the only numbers NISC personnel can input into the Interagency Cache Business System (ICBS).
+This block of numbers is assigned within IROC for usage by NISC personnel only.
+It allows caches to input requests received directly from an incident into the Interagency Cache Business System (ICBS).
+Once a request has been filled by the cache, the utilized request number and fill information transmits from ICBS back to IROC.
 This block of numbers allows IMTs to go direct to NISC, streamlining supply ordering efficiency and freeing up host unit dispatchers to complete normal and expanded dispatch ordering; e.g. personnel, equipment, crews, etc.